advantys/workflowgen-releases/README.md

 Check out the WorkflowGen documentation and become your company's process automation expert.

 ### [Forum & Knowledge Base](https://discuss.workflowgen.com/)

 Join the community to learn about and share your experiences with WorkflowGen.

+### Docker

+WorkflowGen is also available in Docker.
+See our container image at [advantys/workflowgen-express](https://hub.docker.com/r/advantys/workflowgen-express/)

 ### Licenses

-WorkflowGen is available with the Free (Docker container), Trial or Commercial licenses.

-For Docker, see our container image at [advantys/workflowgen-express](https://hub.docker.com/r/advantys/workflowgen-express/)

 For the Trial and Commercial licenses, please [contact us](https://www.workflowgen.com/en/contact/).